-In addition to the core curriculum, students take major requirement courses that allow students to get a solid grasp of key theories and methods specific to Global Communication.
+In addition to the core curriculum, students take major requirement courses that allow students to get a solid grasp of key theories and methods specific to Communication and Public Relations.
 The major elective and free elective courses allow students to personalize their education experience, as students can choose a combination of major electives and free electives based on their interests and personal development.
 Students may also choose to complete a minor, regardless of their major.
 However, in order to obtain the ‘Minor’ classification, students must follow all four courses within that Minor.

 - Academic Writing & Critical Thinking

 - Global Ethics